SHORT STORY 11

 "Seemed like a good idea at the time."

-"Great, and you're delusional too."
+"Great, you're schizophrenic too."

 "Go ask the captain, if you must!"